Developer Portals and Backstage

 📖 Introduction

-🎯 What Is a Developer Portal?
+🎯 What Is an Internal Developer Portal (IDP)?

 Definition